 Have the police interrogated you about a crime, or has a loved one been arrested?
 If so, you should hire a St. Augustine criminal defense attorney immediately.
 Many criminal cases are won or lost in the first weeks, and you need a passionate advocate by your side to protect your rights.

-At our firm, we have represented many people accused of serious crimes, and we know how to hold the police accountable for how they collect evidence.
+At our firm, we represent people in St. Augustine and all of St. Johns County in Florida.
+We have represented many people accused of serious crimes, and we know how to hold the police accountable for how they collect evidence.
 Many people have their rights violated and need a seasoned lawyer who can guarantee that they receive a fair trial.
 Contact us today.
 One of our criminal defense lawyers in St. Augustine will be happy to meet with you to go over the facts of your case.

 Fla.
 Stat. §316.193 defines DUI as being in actual control of a vehicle and:

 - Having a blood alcohol concentration of 0.08 or higher as measured by a chemical test, or